Michael Morrissey (writer): Creative writing classes

 Morrissey taught creative writing over many years.
 In 1983, he set up the annual Waiheke Writing School on Waiheke Island in the Hauraki Gulf.
 He ran that school until 1991.
 Other tutors in the Waiheke school included the novelist Mike Johnson, script writer Neil Illingworth and the novelist and poet Daphne de Jong, author of 75 romance novels.
 Among the alumni of the Waiheke programme is food writer Annabel Langbein.
-Morrissey also taught creative writing in the University of Auckland’s continuing education programme.
+Morrissey also taught creative writing in the University of Auckland's continuing education programme.

 Reviewer

 Between 2000 and 2013, Michael Morrissey contributed a monthly book review column to Investigate magazine (since renamed and reformatted as HIS/HERS).
 He has also reviewed books for Listener, Landfall, Islands, The Sunday Star-Times, the New Zealand Herald, The Press, Printout, and Quote Unquote.

+Journalism

+Morrissey contributed feature articles and interviews to a number of magazines and newspapers, such as the Listener, Metro, The Sunday Star-Times, NZ Catholic, New Zealand Herald and other publications.
+For the Listener, he wrote articles about his encounters with Norman Mailer, Kurt Vonnegut and Saul Bellow among others.
+In Metro, he interviewed actors (such as Bruce Allpress) and politicians (eg, Douglas Graham).

+In 1986 and 1987, Morrissey was employed as a feature writer on the New Zealand Herald.
+In 1967, he was editor of Craccum, the University of Auckland student newspaper.